woodyx218/SLOPE_AMP/README.md

 # Description of Files

-You need to install R-package ['SLOPE'](https://cran.r-project.org/web/packages/SLOPE/index.html) to run the following codes.
+You need to install R-package ['SLOPE'](https://cran.r-project.org/src/contrib/Archive/SLOPE/)(v0.1.3) and use Rtools35 to run the following codes.

 ## [lambda_to_alpha.R](lambda_to_alpha.R)